-On any given night, 24,000 Victorians and 116,000 Australians don’t have a place to call home.
-An additional 2 million renters are at risk of losing their homes, because renting prices and costs of living are going through the roof.
+On any given night, 30,660 Victorians and more than 122,000 Australians don’t have a place to call home.
+More than four in five renters are in housing stress and risk losing their homes, because renting prices and costs of living are going through the roof.

-During Homelessness Week in the first week of August, advocacy organisations raise awareness for people without a home via national and local campaigns and community events – and call on the state and federal governments for urgent actions to end homelessness.
+During Homelessness Week in August, advocacy organisations raise awareness for people without a home via national and local campaigns and community events – and call on the state and federal governments for urgent actions to end homelessness.

 Join our free email series to learn how you can make a difference for people without a home and develop your personal toolbox of ally actions.
 Start your ally journey today!